Valley Cultural Foundation Programs

 VCF provides up-and-coming artists with venues to play, promote, and refine their talents while cultivating new artists for our programs.
 We do this through:

 - Albums: VCF’s newest venture will produce albums offering a wide variety of platforms to expose emerging artists and provide performers an opportunity to have their music heard on a larger platform.

 - Battle of the Bands: A contest for Emerging Artists to showcase their work for prize money and opportunities in the industry.

 - Concerts on the Couch: Fifteen-minute videos supporting our Emerging Artists released on a weekly basis.

 - Newsfeed: Up-to-date information found on our website feature articles about changes in the music industry along with biographies and other thought-provoking topics.

 - Podcast: Beginning in January 2021, VCF is creating programs to discuss the Arts, introduce Emerging Artists, talk with prominent community leaders, and on occasion major performers will stop by and talk about their work and artistic contributions.

-Our Children’s Performance Series provides specialty programs for children between the ages of 4 and 11.
+Our Youth Performance Series provides specialty programs for youth between the ages of 5 and 16.
 One-hour summer programs performed at the Madrid Theatre and other locations in the Valley.